tdwg/website/conferences/2024/index.md

 {:id="excursions"}
 ## [Excursion registration has closed](/conferences/2024/registration/excursions/)

 The registration sites for excursions associated with our conference are now closed.
-You can read [about these tours here](/conferences/2024/registration/excursions/).
-Please pay special attention to booking instructions and conditions.
-Some of these tours are offered free of charge, but capacity is limited, so book as soon as you can.
+You can read [about these tours here](/conferences/2024/registration/excursions/), if you need some inspiration for exploring on your own.

 ## [Registration add-ons: Biodiversity Bingo Night (Tue) and T-shirts](/conferences/2024/registration/add-ons/)